eclipse/epsilon-website/n/mkdocs/docs/doc/eol.md

 selectOne(iterator : Type \| condition) : Any                        |Returns any element that satisfies the condition sortBy(iterator: Type \| expression) : Collection                    |Returns a copy of the collection sorted by the results of evaluating the expression on each item of the collection that conforms to the iterator type.
 The expression should return either an Integer, a String or an object that is an instance of Comparable.
 The ordering is calculated as follows: for integers, smaller to greater; for Strings, as defined by the compareTo method of Java strings; for Comparable objects, according to the semantics of the type's compareTo method implementation.

-The Map type (corresponding to the `java.util.Map` interface) represents a Set of key-value pairs in which the keys are unique.
-The type provides the following operations.
+The Map type (which implements the `java.util.Map` interface) represents a Set of key-value pairs in which the keys are unique.
+Since version 2.0, there is also a thread-safe `ConcurrentMap` type, which implements the `java.util.concurrent.ConcurrentMap` interface.
+The following operations are supported:

 Signature |Description
 ----------|-----------